smileyhorseshoe/Geng-Woon-PythonThinker1/revision.md

 True
 # Q2 What is the output of this?
 print("5" * 10 == 50)
-False[Type Error; Can only concatenate Str to Str and Int to Int, not Str to Int]
+[Type Error; Can only concatenate Str to Str and Int to Int, not Str to Int]
 # Q3 What is the output of this?
 if 5 == 5:
     print("A")